namans895/FraudShield-AI/README.md

 - Public demo unsuitable for real customer or regulated financial data
 - Production use requires authentication, encryption, audit logs, durable storage, drift monitoring, case management, privacy review, and incident response

+## 👨‍💻 Team

+Developed by:

+- **Naman Sharma**
+- **Mitesh Nehra**

+B.Tech Engineering Students

+## 🤝 Collaboration

+This repository is maintained as part of my personal GitHub portfolio.
+The project was developed collaboratively as a college team project.

 ## License

 This portfolio project does not include a commercial license.
 Add an approved license before redistribution or production use.